ForumShah8/summer-break/README.md

 sudo apt install python3
 ```

-<li>To install Flask, type in the following commands in your bash terminal:</li>
+<li>To install Flask, type in the following commands in your terminal:</li>

 ```commandline
 sudo apt install python3-venv